Controversies and challenges facing gene editing in the UK

 Risk

-Risk was another issue about which the panellists’ views differed.
-According to Dr. Malekpour, not all gene edited crops carry same level of risk, and the level of scrutiny applied should be proportionate.
+Panellists also differed in their view of risk.
+According to Dr Malekpour, not all gene-edited crops carry same level of risk, and the level of scrutiny applied should be proportionate.
 But Professor Mario Caccamo, from the biotech company Niab, stated that the risks are no different to those associated with traditional breeding techniques.

-Ms. Box, however, raised the potential of risks to people and nature as a result of gene editing and called for a precautionary approach “in which there’s a full assessment of risk alongside monitoring and mitigation mechanisms which are baked in.”
+Kierra Box, however, raised the potential of risk to people and nature as a result of gene-editing and called for a precautionary approach “in which there’s a full assessment of risk alongside monitoring and mitigation mechanisms which are baked in”.

 She explained: “So if things go wrong, harm can be tackled in the moment and prevented in future.”
-She stated that she is “concerned that the systems we’re talking about today don’t adequately consider the potential for unintended consequences or unforeseen risk.”
-The specific risks she highlighted were off-target changes to the genome, knock-on ecosystem harms and public health impacts.
+She stated that she was “concerned that the systems we’re talking about today don’t adequately consider the potential for unintended consequences or unforeseen risk”.
+The specific risks she highlighted were off-target changes to the genome, knock-on ecosystem harm and public health impacts.

 Nutritional considerations of bruising, browning and rotting

-Two of the three crops being developed by panellists that were presented during the conference involve stopping the food – in this case, potatoes and bananas – from bruising or browning.
-There was some discussion regarding whether stopping the discolouration would also stop the decomposition process that it would otherwise indicate.
-Mr. Ribbons of Tropic claimed that there would be no change to the nutritional value of the fruit.
-Dr. Malekpour of B-Hive Innovations stated that normally if you see a damaged fruit or crop you wouldn’t eat it, but nutritionally it should stay the same.
+Potatoes and bananas were two of the crops being developed by panellists with the aim of stopping them from bruising or browning.
+There was some discussion about whether stopping discolouration would also stop the decomposition process that it would otherwise indicate.
+Duncan Ribbons of Tropic claimed there would be no change to the nutritional value of the fruit.
+Dr. Malekpour of B-Hive Innovations stated that, normally, if you saw a damaged fruit or crop you wouldn’t eat it, but nutritionally it should stay the same.
 It should perhaps be noted that she did not appear to have given the question prior consideration.

 Is it really wise to disguise damaged and over-ripe fruit?